Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG: Empirical Analysis

 \subsection{Impact of Data Compression (RQ2)}

-Next, to better understand the impact of applying lossy compression to training data, we trained three CNN models using datasets with varying data qualities (i.e., 5\%, 50\%, and 100\%) and evaluated their performance on test samples compressed at different quality levels.
-Prior to discussing the results, we first illustrate representative samples to provide intuitive insights.
-Figure~\ref{fig:samples} presents the first 10 images from the CIFAR10 test dataset at various data qualities.
-As expected, image details degrade significantly at higher compression rates (i.e., lower quality); notably, at extremely low quality settings (e.g., $Q=1, 5\%$), critical semantic information becomes severely distorted or entirely lost.
+Next, to assess the impact of lossy compression on training data, we trained three CNNs on datasets at 5\%, 50\%, and 100\% quality and evaluated them on test sets compressed to multiple levels.
+Before reporting results, we present representative samples: Figure~\ref{fig:samples} shows the first 10 CIFAR-10 test images across qualities.
+As expected, image details degrade as compression increases; at extreme settings (e.g., \(Q{=}1,\,5\%\)), critical semantic information is heavily distorted or lost.